dahoum/xn--mrovingiens-bbb.fr/content/renewable-energy/peak-management-in-industrial-contexts/peak-management-in-industrial-contexts.md

 title: Peak Management In Industrial Contexts
 authors: by Ivor Jüchtern
 image: images/1.jpeg
 explanation: A 60-seconds window showing the power meter of a factory employing cranes and welding equipment.
 The labels are in seconds.milliseconds.
 The bars show the power in W and demonstrates fast peaks up to plus 250 000 W over the base load of 50 000 W, appearing and disappearing within seconds.
+The base load has already been reduced by 200 000 W with the help of solar energy.
+Without the solar energy support the base load is 250 000 W and the fast peaks reach above 450 000 W.
 ---

 # Audience